VVahal/JS_project_RENT_a_BIKE/README.md

-# Javascript project for web development programming course
+# Javascript project Rent a bike
 The main focus of this project was JavaScript.
 Limit: 4 hours - VŠB programming course.
 Only in the Czech language.

 ![Screenshot](2_Kolosalon.jpg)